young-min/ba-prexrb/README.md

 * See, https://arxiv.org/abs/2104.00263 for details.
-* Please acknolowedge our publication (https://arxiv.org/abs/2104.00263) or specify it in the reference list of your publications if you use the posteiror samples in this repository.
+* Please add our publication (https://arxiv.org/abs/2104.00263) into the reference list in your publications if you use the posteiror samples in this repository.